Stalinist repressions in Mongolia: Legacy

 By the time the purges ended in early 1939, an entire stratum of Mongolian society had effectively been exterminated while much of Mongolia's cultural heritage lay in ruins.
 Approximately 18,000 lamas were condemned to death while thousands more were forcibly laicized and conscripted into the Mongolian People's Army.
 More than 700 Buddhist monasteries were destroyed.
-The old guard revolutionary class, viewed as heavily nationalist, was eliminated; twenty five persons from top positions in the party and government were executed (including former prime ministers Peljidiin Genden and Anandyn Amar), 187 from the military leadership, and 36 of the 51 members of the Central Committee.
+The old guard revolutionary class, viewed as heavily nationalist, was eliminated; 25 persons from top positions in the party and government were executed, 187 from the military leadership, and 36 of the 51 members of the Central Committee.
 Choibalsan became Mongolia's unquestioned leader backed by Soviet advisors, a growing Red Army presence in the country, and by younger apparatchiks who were more closely aligned with the Soviet Union, such as future leader Yumjaagiin Tsedenbal.

 Choijin Lama Temple during the height of the repressions in 1937.

 In the 50 years following the repressions, any public discourse on the matter was discouraged or condemned.
 At the time of his death in 1952, Choibalsan was widely mourned as a hero, a patriot, and ultimately a martyr for the cause of Mongolian independence.
 Remnants of his strong personality cult, as well as successful efforts by his successor Tsendenbal to obstruct "de-Stalinization" efforts that could have shed light on the purges, helped solidify the positive regard many Mongolians held of their former leader.
 Some scholars have suggested the inclination of Mongolians to avoid blaming Choibalsan for the purges is in effect an attempt to exonerate themselves for what happened.
 Public anger over the violence of the purges falls predominantly on the Soviet Union and the NKVD, with Choibalsan viewed sympathetically (if not pathetically) as a puppet with little choice but to follow Moscow's instructions or else meet the fate of his predecessors Genden and Amar.

-With the end of communist rule in 1990, however, re-examination of the Socialist Era, and particularly the Great Repression, has occurred and there does seem to be an attempt by some Mongolians to come to terms the country's past in a more general context.
+With the end of communist rule in 1990, however, re-examination of the Socialist Era—and particularly the Great Repression—has occurred, and there does seem to be an attempt by some Mongolians to come to terms the country's past in a more general context.
 In 1991, mass graves of monks executed during the repressions were uncovered near Mörön, Khövsgöl Province and in 2003 in Khambyn Ovoo, Ulaanbaatar.
 The corpses of hundreds of executed lamas and civilians were unearthed, all killed with a single shot to the base of the skull.
 At the same time, there have been concerted efforts by various groups to restore many of the temples and monasteries that were destroyed during the purges.